SolidRusT/srt-inference-solution/docs/API_REFERENCE.md

 ## Overview

 This document provides details about the REST API endpoints exposed by the inference application.
-The sample application is built using Node.js and Express, and includes basic endpoints for health checking and a mock inference service.
+The API is built using Node.js and Express, acting as a proxy to the vLLM OpenAI-compatible inference service running on the same machine.

 ## Base URLs